Post-Conviction relief process: How does the Process Work?

 - Problems with any paperwork filed with the court during the course of the trial

-There are many other legal issues that your attorney will review surrounding your case.
+There are many other legal issues that your Waukesha Criminal defense attorney will review surrounding your case.
 If any evidence is found that there were violations that could have led to a different outcome of your case, your attorney will file for an appeal.

-The appeal process can be a lengthy process.
+The appeal post-conviction relief process can be a lengthy process.
 Unlike a regular trial, the Appellate Court will review the appeal and decide if a hearing should be held.
-If the court decides to hear the case, the attorneys for both sides of the case will argue their sides of the case before the judges.
+If the court decides to hear the case the post conviction relief attorney for both sides of the case will argue their sides of the case before the judges.
 Once arguments are heard, the panel of judges will give their decision.

 The Appeals Court can send the case back to trial or uphold the lower court decision.
 If the lower court decision is upheld, the defendant has the right to request the State Supreme Court to review the case.
 Cases must be accepted by the Supreme Court, it is not a guarantee.